Young People and Education

 Evidence suggests from PSHE/PSE teachers that many feel uncertain about the myriad topics and subject matter they are called upon to facilitate learning.
 One way forward suggested in Scottish government thinking is to identify core elements of PSE and ensure initial teacher training, including specialist PSE training, are complemented by ongoing teacher professional development.
 Rather than a customary focus on alcohol and drugs, perhaps gambling could be included in a broader conception of behavioural risks.

-Gambling education in schools has been compulsory since 2020.
+Gambling education in English schools has been compulsory since 2020.
 The PSHE have a great handbook for teachers, How to address gambling through PSHE education

 A PSHE Association guide: Gambling: a teaching resource to promote resilience (written 2016, revised 2020) provides three lesson plans and notes which are very well worth looking at: they show just what can be done and how classroom activity is best implemented: LESSON PACK Gambling education – Promoting resilience (KS4)